George Bugliarello: Fellowships and honors

 He also was the founding member of the Marconi Society, a member of the Council on Foreign Relations and a Fellow of the New York Academy of Sciences, and the Biomedical Engineering Society.

 Personal life

 George Bugliarello was married to Virginia Upton Harding.
 Together they had two sons; David Wondrich and Nicholas Bugliarello as well as three grandchildren.
-Besides engineering, his other job was education in which he had broad background ranging from fluid mechanics to computer languages, the environment, biomedical engineering and science policy.
+Besides engineering, his other job was education in which he had a broad background ranging from fluid mechanics to computer languages, the environment, biomedical engineering and science policy.